Dr. Zed Blanco

 - Back from the Dead: Gets resurrected as Motorhead in Secret Armory.

-- Came Back Wrong: Can be faced as a DLC boss as "Motorhead".
+- Came Back Wrong: Can be faced as a DLC boss as "Motorhead", where midget engineers have resurrected him as a mindless slab of muscles with miniguns where he head and arms should be.

 - Drop the Hammer: As indicated by his name, he has a rather large sledgehammer as a melee weapon.
 In the second game, it's carried by Brick.